utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/mqtt-request-interface.md

 ----{image: different sections of the request interface}----

-- **URL**- This is where you enter the broker's address; e.g. `test.mosquitto.org`.
+- **URL**- This is where you enter the broker's address, such as `test.mosquitto.org`.
 Some MQTT services also require you to define a port number.
 You can define a port number in the URL by appending the port number to the URL.
 For example, `test.mosquitto.org:1883`.
     > For connecting to the broker over TLS, you need to use `mqtts://` as your URL scheme.
 For example, `mqtts://test.mosquitto.org`.
     - **MQTT Version**- Every MQTT version has some distinctions in terms of the protocol features.
 Postman supports 2 major versions of MQTT; 3.1.1 and 5.0.
 Version 5.0 is selected by default.
     - **Client ID**- Client ID is an identifier differentiating each client connected to the broker.
 By default, Postman generates a random client ID for each request.
 But you can override this by clicking on the **Client ID** button and entering a custom client ID.